dkwasny/PuppetConfig/README.md

 The **stacks** scripts are meant to turn on a logical grouping of **daemons** scripts that enable a funcitonal grid.
 Here is a list of the stacks I have setup so far.
-* Stacks
 * hadoop: Starts all hdfs and yarn daemons
-  * hbase: Starts all hdfs, yarn, zookeeper and hbase daemons.
+* hbase: Starts all hdfs, yarn, zookeeper and hbase daemons
 * solrcloud: Starts all hdfs, yarn, zookeeper and solr daemons.
 * all: Starts all the things!

 .goeshere Files
 -----------